 The Fourth Directive sets out considerably more detail in its specifications regarding balance sheets.
 It requires that member states should prescribe one or both of the layouts specified by its Articles 9 and 10.
-In 2003, the Directive was amended to allow a current/non-current split based on liquidity.
+As noted earlier, this is relevant for EU companies not following IFRS.
 Article 9, reproduced in Table 6.1, gives a 'horizontal' format with the debits on one side and the credits on the other, following the general continental European tradition.
-Incidentally, the word 'Liabilities' which heads the right-hand side (or lower half) of the balance sheet is a poor translation of the French 'passif' or German 'passiv' (see chapter 11).
-Article 10, reproduced in Table 6.2, gives a 'vertical' format of the type more traditional in the UK.
-Companies are required to show the items in these tables in the order specified, except that the headings preceded by Arabic numbers may be combined or taken to the Notes.
-The chapters in Part 2 of this book explain the meaning of the various items.
+Incidentally, the word

-Table 6.1 The EU Fourth Directive; horizontal balance sheet format
+Table 6.1 The EU Fourth Directive: horizontal balance sheet format